violetwei/Event-Registration-App/README.md

 2. Click the entry for Postgres within the list of add-ons, then go to *Settings*.
 You can see the database credentials there.

-### :satr:Extending the build for the Heroku deployment environment
+### :star:Extending the build for the Heroku deployment environment
 1. Before deploying, a top level *build.gradle* and *settings.gradle* need to be created in the root of the repository (i.e., in ~/git/eventregistration)

 build.gradle: